 All workshops can be delivered either for a mix of academic disciplines or with a disciplinary focus.
 Daniel has a lot of experience working with researchers across all disciplines, including STEM subjects, Arts and Humanities and the Social Sciences.

-Grammatology offers a bespoke course design service, tailoring training to your specific organisational needs and objectives.
+Our bespoke course design service tailors training to your specific organisational needs and objectives.
 Costs are competitive but vary depending on the nature of the project required.
 Daniel also has experience of curriculum and training review, consulting and developing training provision in a number of higher education organisations.

-Dan now lives in Northern Ireland focuses on creative writing.
-Currently, he has thirteen short stories published and a selection of non-fiction essays, reviews and poetry.
-He writes speculative as well as literary fiction, both of which he thinks are tautologies, on account of the word ‘fiction’.
-It’s all literary and speculative but people do love labels.
-Dan’s work can be found in magazines such as Number Eleven, the Incubator, Devolution Z, Phantaxis, Shoreline of Infinity, Storgy, the Dime Show Review and others.
+Daniel writes speculative as well as literary fiction, both of which he thinks are tautologies, on account of the word ‘fiction’.
+It’s all literary and speculative, but people do love labels!
+You can find his work in magazines such as Number Eleven, The Incubator, Devolution Z, Phantaxis, Shoreline of Infinity, Storgy, The Dime Show Review and others.